rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

+Description

+`NgxDataLoaderComponent` is a beginner-friendly library that simplifies asynchronous data loading in Angular.
+It provides a convenient solution for displaying loading spinners, skeletons, and error messages effortlessly.
+With `NgxDataLoaderComponent`, you can easily handle these common loading scenarios without the need for extensive code and complex setup.

-`NgxDataLoaderComponent` streamlines asynchronous data loading in Angular by abstracting away tasks such as error handling, cancel/reload strategies, Observable (un)subscriptions, and template display logic.
+The component abstracts away tasks such as error handling, cancel/reload strategies, `Observable` (un)subscriptions, and template display logic, making it a breeze to work with asynchronous data in Angular applications.

-To use the component, provide a `loadFn` that returns an `Observable` of the data, along with optional templates for each loading phase.
-The component will then automatically handle the loading logic and display the appropriate template.
+To get started, simply provide a `loadFn` that returns an `Observable` of the data you want to load.
+Additionally, you can customize the templates for each loading phase if desired.
+Once configured, `NgxDataLoaderComponent` takes care of the loading logic automatically, displaying the appropriate template based on the current loading state.

-A noteworthy feature of `NgxDataLoaderComponent` is its ability to process dynamic arguments via `loadFnArgs`.
-This feature permits dynamic arguments to be passed into `loadFn`, and whenever the `loadFnArgs` input value changes, `loadFn` is executed with the new arguments.
-This simplifies data loading based on route parameters or input field values.
+One notable feature of `NgxDataLoaderComponent` is its support for dynamic arguments via `loadFnArgs`.
+This functionality enables you to pass dynamic arguments into the `loadFn`.
+Whenever the `loadFnArgs` input value changes, the `loadFn` is executed with the new arguments.
+This makes it easy to handle data loading based on route parameters or input field values, reducing complexity and enhancing flexibility.

+By leveraging `NgxDataLoaderComponent`, you can significantly reduce the amount of code and complexity required to handle common loading scenarios in your Angular projects.

 ## Features